 Modern and Ancient scholars have said that as an Emperor, he was ruthless, uncompromising, stubborn, a dreamer, and a fool.
 Many have compared and contrasted his reign with his predecessors, including his father, Septimius Severus.
 Most of his predecessors, except Commodus, were all considered wise and righteous men.
-For this reason, perhaps it is easy to be critical of him and his many shortcomings, given his rule’s historical context.
+For this reason, perhaps it is easy to be critical of him and his many shortcomings.

 Downfall and Death

 By the last two years of his reign, Caracalla’s subjects, most of all Roman legionnaires, were growing impatient and tired of the emperor’s incompetence and cruelty.
 Foolishly, Caracalla decided to try and follow in the literal footsteps of his hero Alexander The Great and undertake the conquest of Parthian lands and beyond.
 He even tried to use the same routes that Alexander took.
 While in the Parthian territory, his men must have realized that this was a near-impossible feat to achieve even for the legions.